NuNetwork/nunetwork.github.io/_pages/nushares.md

 Shareholders can offer interest on NuBits taken out of circulation in order to stimulate demand.
 An Annual Percentage Rate (APR) is calculated from a 2,000-block window offset by 60 blocks in the past to enable prediction of rates 60 minutes ahead.
 Parking will lock the NuBits from spending for the duration chosen.

-Each duration APR is calculated individually against other voted rates for the same duration.
-Each rate vote is weighted by the share days destroyed (SDD) when a block is minted.
-Effective rate is the median APR from counting each SDD as a single vote for a set rate.

 Rates can be increased approximately 3% per day (0.002% per block), and can be decreased approximately 6% per day (0.004% per block) if necessary to ensure the network can be responsive to changing market conditions.

-Share days are accrued by shares if they are undisturbed (not sent or staked) after becoming a verified transaction.
-After seven days, shares are fully matured (usable for voting).
-Holding shares beyond this date has no impact on the difficulty of minting a block creating an incentive for shareholders to vote as soon as possible.
-Split outputs into 10,000 NSR chunks to optimize for voting (note that transaction fee may increase).

 ## Data Feeds